Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 21. Enjoy a Kauai Food Tour

 This Downtown Lihue Tour showcases the agricultural connection to the food on the island.
-Featured local tastings from restaurants that source their produce and meats locally!
-The tour includes tasting fresh fish, burgers, fruits, and vegetables.
+It includes local tastings from restaurants that source their produce and meats locally.
+You’ll try fresh fish, burgers, fruits, and vegetables.

-They start off with some Hawaiian-infused Mexican food, then they continue their culinary romp through the town of Lihue, where guests taste farm-to-table restaurant cuisine, meet local chefs, and visit Kauai’s best brewery.
+Start off with some Hawaiian-infused Mexican food.
+Then continue your culinary romp through the town of Lihue.
+You’ll taste farm-to-table restaurant cuisine, meet local chefs, and visit Kauai’s best brewery.

-This is a unique opportunity for visitors to explore what it means when you say, “Kauai eats!”
+This is a unique opportunity for visitors to understand the local saying, “Kauai eats!”
 This is one of the top tours in Lihue worth checking out.
 Check latest rates and more information.

 22. Ride in an Outrigger Canoe

-Canoe surfing is a sport that has been practiced in Hawaii for centuries.
+Canoe surfing is a sport that’s been practiced in Hawaii for centuries!
 It combines the fun and thrill of canoeing with catching waves on boards.

 Best suited for kids at least 6 years sold, this activity can be found at Kalapaki Beach.
 This is also where you’ll find skilled watermen who are happy to guide beginners through their first time out!
 Check latest rates and more information.